-If the initial or re-assessment interRAI (involuntary disenrollment) determined the applicant/beneficiary does not meet nursing facility level of care, the PACE provider must notify the OAAS RO to request a final determination review of all enrollment data, including the RAI Assessment.
-The OAAS RO will ensure the accuracy of the enrollment data and make the final determination regarding nursing facility level of care.
-OAAS RO is responsible for assuring that all avenues of eligibility have been explored prior to determining that an individual does not meet the required nursing facility level of care or meet deemed eligibility for continuation of services.
-OAAS RO must notify the PACE provider of the final determination.
-When the PACE applicant/beneficiary does not meet nursing facility level of care, the OAAS RO must prepare the Summary of Evidence (SOE) for appeals.
+If the initial iHC assessment or re-assessment (involuntary disenrollment) determined the applicant/beneficiary does not meet NFLOC, the PACE provider must notify OAAS RO to request a final determination review of all enrollment data, including the iHC assessment.
+OAAS RO will ensure the accuracy of the enrollment data and make the final determination regarding NFLOC.
+OAAS RO is responsible for assuring that all avenues of eligibility have been explored prior to determining that an individual does not meet the required OAAS RO must notify the PACE provider of the final determination.
+When the PACE applicant/beneficiary does not meet NFLOC, OAAS RO must prepare the SOE for appeals.
 OAAS RO must issue a denial letter and appeal rights to the beneficiary and copy the PACE provider and LDH/OAAS.
 The PACE provider must provide the applicant with any referral sources that may be indicated.